ClementineCttn/SLRbanism/README.md

 | ------------------------------------------------------------ |
 | <img src="images/analysis_framework.jpg" alt="analysis_framework" style="zoom:50%;" /> |

+## Visulisation Examples

+### Meta Data

+#### Papers published by the year and overlaid with highly cited papers

 | Number of papers by year                                     | Overlay with High Citation Papers                            |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | ![number_of_papers_by_year](images/number_of_papers_by_year.png) | ![number_of_papers_by_year_high_citations](images/number_of_papers_by_year_high_citations.png) |

+- Generated table of highly cited papers in recent 5 years

 | High citation papers in recent 5 years (automatically extracted) |
 | ------------------------------------------------------------ |